 AI and automation will empower small teams

 Small team empowerment via technology like AI and automation won’t just speed up, it will be the norm.
-Consider the economic opportunities for small businesses and workers when AI and automation solve the last mile problem alone.
+Consider the economic opportunities for small businesses and workers as AI and automation solve the last mile problem alone.
+Blu Couriers, a crowdsourced delivery app being used in Australia and New Zealand are already working on it.
 As the cost of shipping drops to nothing, home businesses will thrive.
 Here’s how:

 A 16-year-old’s first car will be his first job as it drives around town making deliveries or picking up passengers according to Tesla.